-I encourage you to work with your guidance counselor at your umbrella school and the admissions officers at some schools your child might be interested in someday (even if they are 11).
+I encourage you to work with your guidance counselor at your umbrella school or county and the admissions officers at some schools your child might be interested in someday (even if they are 11).
 These people have valuable information and can help you make educated decisions.

 If your child has an interest in a career (or careers) connect him with people who are doing those things.
 The people who are active in the industry (especially younger people) can tell you what they did to prepare.

 Shadow programs are excellent at helping students filter out things they do or don’t want to do.
 Volunteering can also be helpful, but I don’t think that is a substitute for the other things mentioned.
 Volunteer programs can sometimes have such a limited scope that they don’t give a broad view of the profession.

 There are also non-traditional options like internships and apprenticeship programs that are growing with great success.